lwang-astro/PeTar/README.md

 If users change the name of this file and restart, the next new parameter file also uses the new filename.
 Notice if users want to use new options in additional to _input.par_, these options must be put after "-p input.par", otherwises they are rewrited by values stored in _input.par_.

+In default, after restart, the new data will be appended to the existing output files (with suffixes of esc, group ...).
+If users want to restart not from the last time but from a middle _t_, _petar.data.clear_ can be used to remove the data with time > _t_ in the output files.

 ### Important tips:
 To avoid segmetantional fault in simulations in the case of large number of particles, make sure to set the OMP_STACKSIZE large enough.
 For example, use